 What we don’t do for Halloween

 We do not do scary movies.
 I hate them, and the children aren’t impressed.
-In fact, my teens love to make fun of them.
+In fact, my teens love to make fun of them, think Mystery Science Theater 3000.

-While we’ve gone to a kids party before, it turned out to not be a good thing for our family.
+While we’ve gone to a kids party before, it turned out to not be a good thing for our family, as we have to make sure my boys don’t eat anything with dyes in it and it was hard to prevent that.

 Why we made our choices